 On March 28, 2017, the Group granted 679,645 restricted share units ("RSU") at par value to certain director, executive offices and employees pursuit to the 2016 Share Incentive Plan.
 These grants are subject to vesting ratably over a period of three years from the grant date.
-As of December 31, 2017, none of them were forfeited and vested.
-As of December 31, 2017, there was RMB43,788 of total unrecognized compensation expense related to unvested restricted share units.
-That cost is expected to be recognized over a weighted-average period of 2.17 years.
-The Group recorded the share-based compensation of RMB16,419 based on the market price of ordinary shares at USD12.88 on the grant date in the consolidated statement of comprehensive income for the year ended December 31, 2017.
+As of December 31, 2018, there was RMB22,596 of total unrecognized compensation expense related to unvested restricted share units.
+That cost is expected to be recognized over a weighted-average period of 1.17 years.
+The Group recorded the share-based compensation of RMB16,419 and RMB21,192 based on the market price of ordinary shares at USD12.88 on the grant date in the consolidated statement of comprehensive income for the year ended December 31, 2017 and 2018, respectively.